Lefteris-Souflas/The-Algorithmic-Approach-to-Winning-Guess-Who/README.md

-# Guess Who Best Questions
+# Guess Who?
+Best Questions
 This repository came as a need after playing several games with my young sons.
 I decided to develop a model to find the best strategy for winning the game and hand over to them in order for my sons to become better players.
 ## Guess Who?
 Rules
 For anyone that does not know how Guess Who? is played read the following (it is a really simple but interesting game):